Data Protection Notice

 Arion Bank hf. (hereafter “Arion” or “the Bank”) cares about data protection.
 The protection of personal data is important to the Bank and there is a special emphasis on ensuring that personal data is processed legally, fairly and transparently.

 This Data Protection Notice applies to all processing undertaken by Arion Bank as a controller as defined by the Data Protection and Processing of Personal Data Act No. 90/2018 (“Data Protection Act”).
 The Bank may also act as a processor, or as a joint controller with other controllers.
-The Bank works closely with its subsidiaries and partner companies and the role of the Bank may vary depending on the services it provides to these subsidiaries and partner companies, i.e. Vörður, Stefnir and Frjálsi Pension Fund.
-For information on the processing of personal data by these companies please refer to the data protection notices of Vörður, Stefnir, Frjálsi and other administered pension funds.
+The Bank works closely with its subsidiaries and partner companies and the role of the Bank may vary depending on the services it provides to these subsidiaries and partner companies, i.e. Vörður tryggingar hf. („Vörður“), Stefnir hf. („Stefnir“), and pension funds managed by the bank, i.e. Frjálsi lífeyrissjóðurinn, Lífeyrissjóður Rangæinga, Eftirlaunasjóður FÍA, and Lífeyrissjóður starfsmanna Búnaðabanka Íslands hf. („the pension funds“).
+The bank processes personal data about the customers of these subsidiaries and affiliates when it acts as a joint controller with them, providing services on their behalf.
+This data protection notice applies to the processing carried out by the bank as a joint controller with these parties, as described in the notice.

 Any queries concerning the Bank’s processing of personal data or this Data Protection Notice can be sent to personuvernd@arionbanki.is.